sibellavia/sibellavia.github.io/content/posts/what-are-clinical-decision-support-systems.md

 ---
-title: A generic introduction to Clinical Decision Support Systems
+title: "A generic introduction to Clinical Decision Support Systems"
-date: 2020-06-13
+date: "2020-06-13"
 ---

 A **Clinical Decision Support System** is defined as an "active knowledge system, which uses two or more patient data elements to generate case-specific advice" (DSS, 2001).
 This implies that a CDSS is simply a Decision Support System focused on the use of **knowledge management** in order to obtain **clinical advice for patient care** based on multiple variables inherent to it.
 The main purpose of the modern CDSS, therefore, is **to assist doctors in patient treatment cases** or in emergency situations (Benner, 2007).